alokmaurya22/extrabite-backend-2/API_USE_DOCS/7_REQUESTS_API_DOCS.md

 - User selects payment method at the time of making the request.
 - Donor's acceptance immediately sets status to `AWAITING_PICKUP` and generates OTP for the receiver.
 - The separate "select payment" step and endpoint are removed.
+- **Pickup code is only accessible to the receiver via a dedicated endpoint.**

 ---